dmon6/django/django_project/README.md

 pipenv install django
 pipenv run python -m django --version #version was 2.1.7 in time of the video
 ```
+The 'pipenv install django' command will create a Pipfile as well as a Pipfile.lock. **DO NOT DELETE**

 ## Create a new project